Zukkieh/read-the-bible/README.md

-Just a test of BibleAPI
+Just a test of BibleAPI with easy-peasy